Migos's No. 1 Album 'Culture' Is Brooding but Bouncy

 Like apparently a lot of Americans lately, I can’t stop listening to Migos.
 The particular object of obsession off the Atlanta rap trio’s No. 1 album Culture keeps changing, but for me, for now, the standout is a work of minimalist hypnosis called “Slippery,” on which a high, eerie synth line wavers over drum programming that sounds like a construction project undertaken by very unhurried carpenters.
-Band members Quavos, Offset, Takeoff and their guest Gucci Mane rap, per usual, about cocaine, sex, and money, but their delivery is anything but rote: Syllables seem to ricochet off the beat, an approximation of a sports car’s squeal serves as a two-note hook, and the verses are structured to create suspense about where they end.
+Band members Quavo, Offset, Takeoff and their guest Gucci Mane rap, per usual, about cocaine, sex, and money, but their delivery is anything but rote: Syllables seem to ricochet off the beat, an approximation of a sports car’s squeal serves as a two-note hook, and the verses are structured to create suspense about where they end.
 The word “wildebeest” figures in prominently, as does the phrase “believe me,” spoken more convincingly than by the president.
 Late in the track, Takeoff offers this telling line: “They think I’m dumb / They don’t know I see the plot.”

 He’s probably referring to something other than the public discourse around his group, but it is true that some people think Migos are, yes, dumb.
 In the rap world, the band is a flashpoint in an intergenerational taste war over the trendy trap subgenre being “not lyrical,” with exhibit A being their breakout single that mostly consisted of the name “Versace” shouted in staccato.
 More broadly, Culture and Migos’s recent No. 1 hit (“Bad and Boujee”) aren’t going to persuade any random Facebook commenters to removed the letter “c” before their mentions of “rap.”
 And the group has made some foolish comments recently about homosexuality being incompatible with toughness.
 But there’s no denying the sophistication it takes to make music this fun, and Migos deserve credit for both helping to invent a musical form and, with Culture, moving it forward.